 Imagine you are running ads to your website, but your contact forms are not working because the website hasn’t been maintained, this would annoy the users and cost you a lot of wasted money on advertising.
 If not maintained, the risk of errors will constantly increase until your website just stops working.

 If your website is running smoothly, has a high percentage of uptime (99.9% +) and accommodates its users on all browsers and responsive devices then your user experience is likely to be a good one.
-However, if there are hindrances caused by outdated plugins, themes and more, which makes using your website difficult, then you are likely to lose your user to a competitor.
+However, if there are hindrances caused by outdated plugins, themes and more, which make using your website difficult, then you are likely to lose your user to a competitor.

 The security of maintaining a website is a crucial factor.
-Plugins, themes, programming languages and the WordPress core itself all update in the name of security, either by patches errors or adding new layers of security to their code.
+Plugins, themes, programming languages and the WordPress core itself all update in the name of security, either by patching errors or adding new layers of security to their code.
 Therefore, your website should maintain these updates and make sure that you are also secure, especially if your website handles sensitive data.

 Website Maintenance Checklist